French colonial empire

+A central ideological foundation of French colonialism was the Mission civilisatrice, or "civilizing mission", which aimed to spread French language, institutions, and values.
+Promoted by figures like Jules Ferry, who spoke of a "duty to civilize", this vision framed colonialism as a universalist and progressive project.
+It was nonetheless contested, including by prominent politicians such as Georges Leygues, who rejected the policy of assimilation : "when faced with Muslim, Hindu, Annamite populations, all with a long history of brilliant civilizations, the policy of assimilation would be the most disastrous and absurd."

+In practice, colonial subjects were governed under unequal legal systems and only rarely granted full citizenship, despite the universalist principles of the French Republic.
+While the French empire sometimes provided greater access to citizenship or education than other colonial powers, efforts to extend republican institution, such as the possibility of naturalization for Algerian Muslims, largely failed, facing both internal divisions and widespread refusal by colonized populations to fully submit to the laws of the French Republic.

-In World War II, Charles de Gaulle and the Free French took control of the overseas colonies one-by-one and used them as bases from which they prepared to liberate France.
-Historian Tony Chafer argues: "In an effort to restore its world-power status after the humiliation of defeat and occupation, France was eager to maintain its overseas empire at the end of the Second World War."
-However, after 1945 anti-colonial movements began to challenge European authority.
-Major revolts in Indochina and Algeria proved very expensive and France lost both colonies.
+In World War II, Charles de Gaulle and the Free French used the colonies as a base from which they prepared to liberate France.
+Historian Tony Chafer argues that: "In an effort to restore its world-power status after the humiliation of defeat and occupation, France was eager to maintain its overseas empire at the end of the Second World War."
+However, after 1945, anti-colonial movements began to challenge European authority.
+Revolts in Indochina and Algeria proved costly and France lost both colonies.
 After these conflicts, a relatively peaceful decolonization took place elsewhere after 1960.
-The French Constitution of 27 October 1946 (Fourth Republic), established the French Union which endured until 1958.
+The French Constitution of 27 October 1946 (Fourth French Republic) established the French Union, which endured until 1958.
 Newer remnants of the colonial empire were integrated into France as overseas departments and territories within the French Republic.
 These now total altogether 119,394 km2 (46,098 sq. miles), with 2.8 million people in 2021.
-By the 1960s, says Robert Aldrich, the last "vestiges of empire held little interest for the French."
-He argues, "Except for the traumatic decolonization of Algeria, however, what is remarkable is how few long-lasting effects on France the giving up of empire entailed."
-Nevertheless, French colonization dramatically impacted its colonies through policies and systems that entrenched internal strife, lack of economic diversity, aid dependency, and loss of cultural treasures.
-Links between France and its former colonies persist through La francophonie, the CFA franc and military operations such as Operation Serval.
+Links between France and its former colonies persist through La francophonie, the CFA franc, and joint military operations such as Operation Serval.

-History
+France sent few settlers to most colonies, with the notable exception of Algeria, where Europeans, though a minority, held political and economic dominance.
+The empire generated both collaboration and resistance, and many future anti-colonial leaders were educated in France, drawing on its republican ideals to challenge colonial rule.